AndersWik/anderswik.github.io/_posts/2014-12-07-Magento-Modify-The-RWD-Theme.markdown

 </theme>
 {% endhighlight %}

 You are now extending the RWD theme.
-In the theme foldre create a file called the following structure, `[ThemeName]/default/layout/local.xml`.
+In the theme folder create a file called `local.xml`.
+The following structure should be used, `[ThemeName]/default/layout/local.xml`.
 In our `local.xml` we add the path too the themes custom css.

 {% highlight html %}
 <?xml version="1.0"?>